-There's a tad bit of fine print here, because there's always fine print.
-That starts with the fact that this bundle doesn't come with any sort of free trial.
+- The fine print starts with the fact that this Bundle doesn't come with any sort of free trial.
 What you see is what you're going to get.

-Get the latest updates, reviews and unmissable series to watch and more!
+The latest updates, reviews and unmissable series to watch and more!